dfdx2/100-days-of-code/r1-log.md

 ### R1D92
 Built out the skeleton using Java Spring Boot for new project and worked on documentation explaining the process.

+### R1D93
+Today did 1 LeetCode and 1 CodeWars problem then went back to Elements of Programming Interviews in Java problems.